NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ```

 ### Building HugeCTR from Scratch
-Before building HugeCTR from scratch, you should download the HugeCTR repository and the third-party modules that it relies on by running the following commands:
+Before building HugeCTR from scratch, you should prepare the dependencies according to [link](docs/software_stack.md).
+Then download the HugeCTR repository and the third-party modules that it relies on by running the following commands:
 ```
 git clone https://github.com/NVIDIA/HugeCTR.git
 cd HugeCTR